dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 {% highlight css %}
 ---
 title: How to Create a Beautiful Jekyll Blog?
 description: I created this beautiful looking Jekyll blog by forking a repository.
 You can also fork it to make it yours.
 Jekyll is a simple blog generator.
-The community is growing and number of plugins is also growing.
+The community is growing and the number of plugins is also growing.
 I have moved all my blogs to Jekyll!
 ---
 {% endhighlight %}